• About Us

 Martin has cultivated his personal mindfulness practice for over 25 years.
 For 17 yrs, working as both psychologist and visiting Buddhist minister, he facilitated mindfulness-based groups and counselling services in a central London prison.
 In private practice, since 2002 he has been developing the use of ACT in short term work and weaves many ACT & MBCT practices and procedures into longer term mindfulness-based psychotherapy.
 His research interests focus upon qualitative, participant inquiry methods exploring the integration of mindfulness meditation with counseling.

-Henry founded Mindfulness Training Ltd in 2006.
+Henry set up Mindfulness Training Ltd in 2006.
 His research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, Acceptance and Commitment Therapy processes and in case-formulated applications of mindfulness.
 After 4 years as a trauma specialist for Victim Support Lambeth, Henry has since conducted empirical research for City and Hackney Mind, and SPCP Regents College, London investigating the process of values within different approaches to trauma counselling.
 He also works in private practice, and teaches widely on the subject of Mindfulness-consistent therapies.

 Home | Training | Applications | Counselling | Reading | FAQs | Testimonials | Blog | Links | Contact